Jason Johnson (offensive lineman)

-Jason Joseph Johnson (born February 6, 1974) is an American former professional football center who played two seasons with the Indianapolis Colts of the National Football League (NFL).
-He played college football at Kansas State University.
+Jason Joseph Johnson (born February 6, 1974) is an American former professional football player who was a center for two seasons with the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Kansas State Wildcats.

 Early life

 Jason Joseph Johnson was born on February 6, 1974, in Kansas City, Missouri.
 He attended Oak Park High School in Kansas City, Missouri.

 College career

-Johnson was a member of the Kansas State Wildcats of Kansas State University from 1992 to 1996.
+Johnson was a member of the Wildcats of Kansas State University from 1992 to 1996.
 He was redshirted in 1992 and was a four-year letterman from 1993 to 1996.
 He was a team captain his senior year in 1996 and was named second-team All-Big 12 by the Coaches.
 Johnson majored in marketing and had a 3.8 grade point average in college.
 He also earned Academic All-American honors twice and first-team Academic All-Conference honors three times.
 He was named an NFF National Scholar-Athlete in 1996.
 Johnson was invited to the Senior Bowl after his senior season.